 #PitchDis was created to showcase pitches from the disabled community, which has been historically underrepresented in the publishing industry.
 The event is inspired by the Twitter pitch events #DVpit and #PitMad.

 The first #PitchDis will take place on June 22, 2021 between 8am and 8pm EDT.
 During this time, unagented disabled authors may pitch their complete, polished fiction or nonfiction projects on Twitter.
 Agents and editors who are interested in seeing more will “like” the pitch.
 The author can then send the requested materials to the agent or editor.

 The event is moderated by Despina Karras.

 June 17, 2021

 Late Summer/Fall 2021 (Date to be announced)

 This contest is for completed, unpublished novels of fantasy or science fiction.
 Complete means that it’s proofed, polished, and ready for submission.
 Unpublished means you haven’t self-published it online, on Amazon, or in print.
 Fantasy or science fiction means speculative fiction: epic fantasy, urban fantasy, post-apocalyptic, space opera.

-The contest will happen on Twitter under a common hashtag (#SFFpit).
+The contest will happen on Twitter under the hashtag #SFFpit.
 During a 10-hour window on the chosen day, authors with completed manuscripts who are seeking representation or publication can tweet a pitch for their books (at most, once per hour).